Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-inputs.md

 ```

 The circuit uses the [Poseidon hash function](https://www.poseidon-hash.info/) to compute the `commitment`.
-However, the `operation` is not used in the computation of the `commitment` hash; it
+However, the `operation` signal is not used in computing the `commitment` hash;
-is not used in any constraints in the circuit at all.
+it is not part of any constraint in the circuit.
-Since the `operation` is not used in the computation of the commitment, the
-commitment is only tied to the `private_key` of the committer.
+Thus, the commitment depends only on the committer's `private_key`.
-A malicious actor could therefore theoretically take the existing proof, change
+A malicious actor could theoretically take an existing proof, change the public `operation` input,
-the public `commitment` input, and submit the existing proof with the new public
+and submit the proof with the new public input, potentially proving a commitment
-input and prove the commitment to an unintented operation.
+to an unintended operation.

 ## Usage Example